EmmaRocheteau/emma-rocheteau-website/content/event/hsys-talk/index.md

 ---
 title: Predicting Length of Stay with Temporal Pointwise Convolutional Networks

-event: HSYS Spotlight presentation at NeurIPS 2020
+event: HSYS Spotlight at NeurIPS 2020
 event_url: https://sites.google.com/view/hsys2020/papers/accepted-papers?authuser=0

 location: Online

-summary: HSYS Spotlight presentation at NeurIPS 2020
+summary: HSYS Spotlight at NeurIPS 2020

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.